Spannakin/Nature-Quiz/README.md

 * As a user, I want to be able to easily navigate the site.
 * As a user, I want ro be able to see my score.
-* As a user I expect the different gaame pages to have a cohesive design and layout.
+* As a user I expect the different game pages to have a cohesive design and layout.
-*

 [Back to Top](#table-of-contents)